-The healthcare industry is known for being one of the primary targets for cybercriminals, and by 2020 it was ranked as the seventh most attacked sector.
+The healthcare industry is known for being one of the primary targets for cybercriminals, and by 2020 it was ranked as the seventh most attacked sector of Cybersecurity Threats.
 Unfortunately, hospitals, clinics, and medical laboratories have experienced a rise in these attacks in the last two years.
 And with the recent pandemic, cybercriminals took advantage of this event and launched many of their destructive plans.

 So, what are the 5 major cyber threats the healthcare industry faces?

 5 Major Cybersecurity Threats

 1. Ransomware: This type of threat is a form of malware that encrypts all data on electronic devices (mobiles, computers, etc.) and prevents the owner from accessing it.
 Next, the owner will receive a message stating that they will be able to gain back access if a sum of money is forwarded.

 The average sum requested from healthcare institutions is $131,304 but this deal comes with no guarantees.
 This type of threat is one of the most common kinds of cyber-attacks that the healthcare industry suffers from.
 In May 2021, almost 48 ransomware attacks have targeted hospitals in the US alone and 82 attacks globally from the beginning of the year (HHS Cybersecurity Program Ransomware Trends 2021).

 Earlier this month, a ransomware attack was made on the University Medical Center of Southern Nevada, exposing a number of sensitive data of patients, which then was publicly published on the internet.
 Thankfully, this attack did not affect patient’s treatment, but the situation is still being resolved to this day.